 Expenses reimbursed under these exceptions must list the name(s) of other traveler(s) for which the employee is claiming expenses.

 - Business Purpose.
 When using university funds or requesting a reimbursement from university funds, documentation of a clear business purpose is required so an approver, auditor, site manager, and/or post-payment auditor may reasonably conclude and agree the expenditure is an appropriate business expense.
 The business purpose, which is defined as one that supports or advances the goals, objectives, and mission of the university, adequately describes the expense as a necessary, reasonable, and appropriate business expense for the university.
 All expense reimbursements must include a university business purpose.

 - Training.
 Approvers and auditors are required to take expense reimbursement training prior to reviewing expense reports.
 Expense Reimbursement Approver/Auditor – Beginner Level training can be found on the Office of Talent Management’s website under Business Services Topics.

-Failure to comply with UW-Madison Expense Reimbursement policy may result in disciplinary steps, up to and including dismissal.
+Failure to comply with this policy may result in disciplinary steps, up to and including dismissal.